 As cars have become equipped with ever more features to make them safer, (supposedly) cleaner and smarter, the complexity of vehicle production has increased.
 This increase in complexity affects energy demand.
 Nevertheless, manufacturers have been working continuously to improve the energy efficiency of production.
 As a result, the energy consumption per car produced has decreased by 15.7% over the last decade.
 (1)

 As an interesting side note, with 89 passenger car registrations per 1,000 inhabitants in 2017, Luxembourg stands out as the European Union champion, in terms of the most registrations per person.
 The EU average was 30 new cars per 1,000 habitants.
 Luxembourg’s cars are also newer: the average age of passengers cars in Luxembourg was 6.3 years vs. the EU average of 11 years.

 This bird’s eye view of the European auto industry depicts an industry that is at best coasting in the slow lane.
-In our next focus piece which will be released next week, we will look at the various challenges faced by Europe’s automakers at a more granular level.
+In the next piece we look at the various challenges faced by Europe’s automakers at a more granular level.